 Open April to October each year

-You can also purchase an electronic version of the trail map from Guthook.
-Firstly download the Guthook app free of charge for your iPhone or Android device.
-Then purchase the Guthook Heysen Trail map within the app.
+You can also purchase an electronic version of the trail map from FarOut (formerly Guthook).
+Firstly download the FarOut app free of charge for your iPhone or Android device.
+Then purchase the FarOut Heysen Trail map within the app.